wichon/mighty-creatures-nft-collection-solidity-contract/README.md

 An awesome NFT collection of Mighty Creatures "randomly" created with a limited minting (configurable) of NFTs.

+## Play 👽

+A working web3 app interacting with this contract can be found on: https://nft-starter-project.wichon.repl.co/

+And the code the for it can be found in: [mighty-creatures-nft-collection-web-app](https://github.com/wichon/mighty-creatures-nft-collection-web-app) (Developed in [Replit](https://replit.com/))

 ## Instructions

 ### 1. Setup